Code-Institute-Submissions/trypsy/README.md

     5) The hover style used throughout was sourced from cloudflare by open-source author-developer Ian Lunn https://cdnjs.cloudflare.com/ajax/libs/hover.css/2.1.1/css/hover-min.css

+# Deployment
+To work around deploying a static site, I've included an index.php file that redirects to index.html.
+This seems to be a standard method of deploying static sites to Heroku.

+This failed numerous times until I realized I had the wrong package installed.
+From the CLI run after creating heroku app:

+    $ heroku buildpacks:set heroku/php

 # TESTING
 Manula Testing: